Travel to China

 Upon arrival in Beijing you will be met by our local representative before being transferred to your hotel.

-After breakfast on day 3 you will visit Tiananmen Square and the Palace Museum, also known as the Forbidden City.
+After breakfast you will visit Tiananmen Square and the Palace Museum, also known as the Forbidden City.
 Tiananmen Square is one of the largest squares in the world and has been the site of many historic rallies and protests.
 The square is home to many important buildings and monuments and is separated from the Forbidden City by Tiananmen Gate.

 The Forbidden City was the Chinese Imperial Palace during the Ming Dynasty and served as the home of emperors for almost 500 years.
 It is now under the charge of the Palace Museum and houses a huge collection of porcelain, paintings, jewels and sculptures.
 Impressive imperial gardens and some important shrines surround the site.